 My Father and Uncle were great influences on my way of thinking, with my Father always tinkering with cars and my Uncle building machinery from scratch.
 Both these men showed me what was possible with a bit of imagination, calculation, patience, determination and a few handy tools.

-It was in 1970 at a car show that I spotted my first custom recumbent bicycle perched in a corner.
-I was quite frankly blown away and immediately started drawing my own version, or versions should I say.
+It was 1970 at a car show that I spotted my first custom recumbent bicycle perched in a corner all by it’s lonesome.
+I was quite frankly blown away, and immediately started drawing my own version, or versions should I say.
 Hundreds of sketches were made, years went by, and it wasn’t until I was sixteen that I made my first recumbent bike in my high school metal shop class.
 (Aaah the days when schools were more funded…) Like the soap box derby it was never quite finished, but at least I could sit on it and roll down a hill.
 Progress.